A young woman on her phone using Abby

 What’s Allowed?

-✅ A doctor may write that your illness began a day or two earlier if symptoms support this.
+✅ A practitioner may write that your illness began a day or two earlier if symptoms support this.

-✅ If you were too unwell to book an appointment, your doctor may include this in your certificate.
+✅ If you were too unwell to book an appointment, your practitioner may include this in your certificate.

 What’s Not Allowed?